mrtnzagustin/sails-hook-api-utils/README.md

 # sails-hook-api-utils
-A Sails.js hook with some useful utilites for design a restful api backend.
+A Sails.js hook with some useful utilities for design a restful api backend.

 ## Features
 -  Standard json responses with a basic structure